-Talking to the Ass-Kicking, Plus-Size Rapping Stars of Sundance Sensation Patti Cake$
+The Ass-Kicking, Plus-size Stars of Patti Cake$

 Have you discovered some new rap influences through doing this?

-Danielle: Seriously, Geremy sent me pretty much every rapper you can think of plus a whole bunch of unknown ones.
-I always liked Biggie, but I have such a new appreciation from him.
+Danielle: Seriously, Geremy sent me pretty much every rapper you can think of, plus a whole bunch of unknown ones.
+I always liked Biggie, but I have such a new appreciation for him.
 When I was practicing with my rap coach in Brooklyn where he grew up, it felt so amazing and special.

 Bridget: I was late to the hip-hop/rap world.